-How Disinformation Campaigns Magnify Cyberattacks: Insights and Strategies for Defense
+How Narrative Attack Campaigns Magnify Cyberattacks: Insights and Strategies for Defense

 Cybercriminals exploit narrative attacks caused by disinformation and misinformation to amplify attacks on organizations.